muratko357/Aid-worker-security-incidents-analysis/README.md

 # Mapping and Analyzing Security Incidents to Enhance the Safety of Humanitarian Aid Workers in High-Risk Areas: GIS and Dashboard Insights for Security Managers
 ## 1. Project Overview

-This project aims to enhance the safety of humanitarian aid workers by analyzing security incidents in which they were killed, wounded, or taken hostage from 1997 to 2024.
+This project aims to enhance the safety of humanitarian aid workers by analyzing security incidents in which they were killed, wounded, or kidnapped from 1997 to 2024.
 Deliverables include a two-page interactive Power BI dashboard and a complementary QGIS map visualization (PNG).
 These tools provide actionable insights into incident patterns, victim demographics, organizational involvement, and geographic hotspots.
 By integrating advanced data modeling, geospatial analysis, and dynamic visualizations, the project empowers security managers, analysts, and humanitarian organizations to make informed strategic and operational decisions in high-risk areas.

 <img align="left" width="461" height="259"  alt="Aid workers security incidents dashboard" style="margin: 0 10px 0 0;" src="Images/Aid workers security incidents global overview.png"/>